RomixERR/Oculus-Qwest-3-Stereo-3D-Camera/README.md

 A script for **Oculus Quest 3** (not tested on other devices) that enables **stereo camera recording and output** from the VR headset.

 > ⚠️ Compatibility with other models is not guaranteed.
+>
+> ⚙️ To disable stereo mode, simply reboot the device.
+To do this, press and hold the power button for 2 seconds.
+A menu will appear.
+Power Options - Restart.

 ---